LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/create_logtalk_flag_3.rst

    create_logtalk_flag(Flag, Value, Options)

 Creates a new Logtalk flag and sets its default value.
-User-defined flags can be queried and set in the same way as pre-defined flags by using, respectively, the :ref:`predicates_current_logtalk_flag_2` and :ref:`predicates_set_logtalk_flag_2` built-in predicates.
+User-defined flags can be queried and set in the same way as predefined flags by using, respectively, the :ref:`predicates_current_logtalk_flag_2` and :ref:`predicates_set_logtalk_flag_2` built-in predicates.
+For a description of the predefined compiler flags, please see the :ref:`programming_flags` section in the User Manual.

 This predicate is based on the specification of the SWI-Prolog ``create_prolog_flag/3`` built-in predicate and supports the same